Illustration by Jennifer Tapias Derch

 An inventory management system (IMS) is an integrated software program that tracks products along the supply chain.
 It monitors inventory, orders, and fulfillment between a merchant and its customers and suppliers.

-High-volume ecommerce companies use IMSs not only to avoid inventory shortages but also to streamline and optimize their entire order fulfillment process.
+High-volume ecommerce companies use an IMS to avoid inventory shortages and streamline and optimize their entire order fulfillment process.

 Centralizing your inventory and order data is especially important for companies that sell across multiple online and offline channels, utilize multiple warehouses, or depend on kitting—bundling multiple items, often from multiple locations, which are sold and shipped as a single product.

 Most leading inventory management systems include eight key components: